harshsri2208/Real-Time-Categorical-Tweet-Analyzer/README.md

-# Twitter Sentiment Analysis
+# Real Time Categorical Tweet Analyzer

-Analysis of tweets by extracting sentiments
+Analysis of tweets fetched in real time from twitter based on a categorical keyword and then sentiment evaluation of new tweets based on the tweet data

 # Contents